2mol/juricho.me/content/_index.md

 +++

-Hi, I'm Juri, I like to make things, so here are some of them.
+Hi, I'm Juri.
+I like to make things, so here are some of them.
 Currently I enjoy [working with data](https://d-one.ai), woodworking, and making webapps.

+## Contact me

+You can email me under [juri@juricho.me](mailto:juri@juricho.me), or message me on [twitter](https://twitter.com/jurichome).

 ## Projects {#projects}

+Here are some random thing's I've build in the past.
 Lately I've been interested in how to build minimalist and clean UIs that make complex workflows easy and intuitive.

 ### Gulliver